How to Get Beetroot Seeds in Minecraft

 • The easiest way to get beetroot seeds in Minecraft is to break planted beetroot seeds and fully matured beetroot plants.

-• Find beetroot seeds in structures like dungeons, mineshafts, end cities, and other locations.
-Wandering traders will occasionally sell these seeds too.
+• They can be found in structures like dungeons, mineshafts, end cities, and other locations.
+Wandering traders will occasionally sell these seeds, too.

-• You can plant beetroot seeds and grow beetroot, feed chickens, tame parrots, and create decorative fields with them.
+• Beetroot seeds can be planted, fed to chickens, tame parrots, and used to create decorative fields with them.

 Where to Find Beetroot Seeds in Minecraft